Does Falling Behind When Studying Harm the Future Career?

 2. Improve soft skills

 People are social creatures that constantly interact with each other in all possible ways.
 The chances are high that your future career will be somehow connected with teamwork and interaction with others.
-You should have advanced critical thinking and problem-solving skills to meet various challenges you can face there.
+You should have advanced critical thinking and problem-solving skills to meet the various challenges you can face.
 Moreover, you learn how to cooperate with others to achieve the desired result faster and more effectively.
-Most employers value team players, so it would be useful for your career to develop various soft skills.
+Most employers value team players, so developing various soft skills would be useful for your career.

 3. Boost your confidence

-Having a degree and experience under the belt will affect your self-esteem and boost your confidence.
-Numerous studies have shown that a confident person is more likely to succeed in life and build an impressive career.
+Having a degree and experience will affect your self-esteem and boost your confidence.
+Numerous studies have shown that a confident person is likelier to succeed and build an impressive career.
 There is an impressive correlation between success and confidence.
 Such people behave differently compared to employees with low self-esteem.
 They are not afraid to show initiative and deal with more complicated tasks.
 So, it is not surprising their career develops faster.

-Sometimes a well-developed social network is everything you need for climbing a career ladder.
+Sometimes, a well-developed social network is everything you need to climb a career ladder.
 Of course, it is not about having many friends on Facebook, especially if you have never interacted with these people.
 It is about making friends in real life and getting to know people with different social backgrounds.
 The wider your social network is, the easier it will be to find the right person when necessary.